Uberspace/paternoster/doc/script_development.md

 ### Success

-To display a customized message when the playbook executes successfully just set the `success_msg`-attribute of `Paternoster`, just as demonstrated in the boilerplate above.
+To display a customized message when the playbook executes successfully just set the `success_msg`-variable, as demonstrated in the boilerplate above.
 The message will be written to stdout as-is.
-This behavior can be disabled by passing `""` or `None` as the `success_msg`.

 ### Progress Messages